• Skip to primary navigation

 • Choose diced tomatoes if you don't have fire-roasted tomatoes.

-• You can cook your own brown lentils or use canned.
+• You can cook your own brown lentils or use canned ones.
 However, if you choose canned, make sure they are well drained.

 Recipe Instructions